 Occasionally snake owners encounter feeding problems with their pet snakes.
 Some snakes, like ball pythons, are known to not want to eat but feeding problems can occur with any kind of snake.

-The most common feeding problem is when a captive snake doesn't want to strike and eat pre-killed (frozen or fresh) food items like mice and rats.
-Feeding pre-killed prey is recommended for the safety of the snake but sometimes snakes are reluctant to take pre-killed prey, especially if the snake is wild caught or is being offered a prey item it has never eaten before.
+The most common feeding problem owners have is when their snake doesn't want to strike and eat pre-killed food items like mice and rats.
+Feeding pre-killed prey, both the fresh or previously frozen kinds, is recommended for the safety of the snake but sometimes snakes are reluctant to take pre-killed prey.

+This is especially true if the snake was wild caught or is being offered a prey item it has never eaten before.
 Thankfully, there are several ways you can try to entice a reluctant snake to take a frozen mouse or other pre-killed prey item.
 Some tried and true methods to get your snake to eat include:

-- Use feeding forceps and not your hand to present the thawed and warmed prey to your snake.
+- Use Feeding Forceps - Use feeding forceps and not your hand to present the thawed and warmed prey to your snake.
 The forceps will help keep your snake from associating your hand with food.
 The forceps will also allow you to wiggle the prey item to mimic live motion which often elicits a strike from the snake.